monix/pawn-shop-playground/README.md

 # Mini Platform

-This project is **real example** of a microservices platform that is _built up_ with _monix, monix-kafka, monix-bio, monix-connect_ between other libraries.

 This repo aims to be resource and *real example project* for building an application based on microservices by using monix and its sub-projects.